strobsi/awesome-team-building/README.md

 - [GarticPhone](https://garticphone.com/de) - The participants create a sentence, which has to be drawn by the others and vice versa.
 - [Scribbl](https://skribbl.io/) - One player tries to sketch up some word/sentence.
 The others have to guess.
+- [Quickdraw](https://quickdraw.withgoogle.com/) - Draw and have your drawings judged by an AI.
+The one, where the AI guesses right wins.

 ## Games